rcl-coding/openbadges-criteria/criteria/csharp-intermediate.md

 #### To achieve this badge the learner must :

-- Develop object **oriented programming** with C#
+- Write object **oriented programming** with C#

 ## Knowledge :

 #### To achieve this badge the learner must know and understand :
  Object Oriented Programming :

-- - Classes, Properties, Constructors, Methods
+- Classes, Properties, Constructors, Methods
-- - Objects
+- Objects
-- - Method Overrides, Method Overloads
+- Method Overrides, Method Overloads
-- - Inheritance
+- Inheritance
-- - Interfaces
+- Interfaces

 ## Requirements